jobayer977/javascript-interview-questions/docs/18 Client-side web APIs/what-is-cookies/index.md

 ---
 title: What is cookies ?
 ---
-## What is cookies ?

 Cookies are small pieces of data that are stored on the user's computer.
 Cookies are widely used in websites to remember the user's preferences and to track the user's browsing activity.

 ```javascript
 document.cookie = 'username=John Doe';